stonepros/stone/doc/stoneadm/host-management.rst

 Configuring a different SSH user
 ----------------------------------

-Cephadm must be able to log into all the Ceph cluster nodes as an user that has enough privileges to download container images, start containers and execute commands without prompting for a password.
+Stoneadm must be able to log into all the Stone cluster nodes as an user that has enough privileges to download container images, start containers and execute commands without prompting for a password.
 If you do not want to use the "root" user (default option in cephadm), you must provide